ling0x/webassembly-journey/README.md

 https://wasmtime.dev/

-A command line tool that lets you invoke arbitrary function sin wasm files, the "cloudy" way, without the js/browser crutch.
+A command line tool that lets you invoke arbitrary functions in wasm files, the "cloudy" way, without the js/browser crutch.